-In particular with respect to ICTs, relevant elements of the structure which influence an individual's agency include dimensions of access, such as availability, affordability and capabilities needed for using different ICTs [63].
-To avoid confusion with Sen's use of the word, the term "skills" is used instead of capabilities.
+In particular with respect to ICTs, relevant elements of the structure which influence an individual's agency include dimensions of access, such as availability, affordability and capabilities needed for using different ICTs (Gerster and Zimmermann, 2003).
+To avoid confusion with Sen's use of the word, the term 'skills' is used instead of capabilities.
 These dimensions of access are nationally and often locally specific, path dependent and embedded with other elements of the structure.

-Structural factors such as these stand in a complex relationship with an individual's resource portfolio.
-For example, with the help of social resources an individual might have access to the internet (at a neighbour's house) which might lead to frequent email contact with a distant family member, thus increasing occasions of, in Bourdieu's terms, legitimate exchange with both the neighbour and the distant relative, in turn potentially increasing social resources.
+Structural factors, such as these, stand in a complex relationship with an individual's resource portfolio.
+For example, with the help of social resources, an individual might have access to the Internet (at a neighbour's house) which might lead to frequent email contact with a distant family member, thus increasing occasions of, in Bourdieu's terms, "legitimate exchange" with both the neighbour and the distant relative, in turn potentially increasing social resources.
 Similarly, a person with higher educational resources (skills and education) and information might find it easier to use the existing access facilities to enhance their skills and gain information.
-The interface between the opportunity structure and individual agency thus includes a host of reciprocal and cumulative processes.
-Structural constraints need to be recognized as being as important an element as individual agency.
-To reflect this, structure is placed above agency in the diagram of the Choice Framework.
+The interface between the opportunity structure and individual agency, thus, includes a host of reciprocal and cumulative processes (Giddens, 1984).
+Structural constraints need to be recognised as being at least as important an element as individual agency.

-The Choice Framework is an attempt to operationalise the capability approach in a holistic and systemic way, thus maintaining much of its conceptual richness.
+Overall, then, the Choice Framework is an attempt to operationalise the capability approach in a holistic and systemic way, thus maintaining much of its conceptual richness.
 While it may prove particularly useful in the area of ICT4D, the framework could also be applied in other areas of development work.
+It has been used in a systemic analysis of the effect of ICT policies on local livelihoods in rural Chile (Kleine, 2007) and could be used in analysis of processes as well as planning and assessment of development activities.
+However, it is important to distinguish between development processes which can be analysed but are shaped by too many factors to be planned, and targeted development activities within these processes, which can be, to a degree, planned and assessed.